MorganKryze/RaspberryPi-Setup-Wizard/README.md

-# Repository-Template
+# Raspberry Pi Setup Wizard

-> Add a short description of the project here.
+> All-in-one script to setup a Raspberry Pi as a server/homelab.

 ![screenshot](./assets/img/screenshot.jpg)